-Flight training is conducted on Tuesday and Thursday afternoons, from 4:00 PM to dusk.
+During the flying season and weather permitting, flight training is conducted on Tuesday and Thursday afternoons, from 4:00 PM to dusk.
 Each training session is dependent on good flying conditions and lasts about 45 minutes.
 For first time students, the initial session begins with pre-flight training consisting of learning safety protocols, basic rules and regulations, familiarization with the airfield, aircraft and transmitter, and familiarization with the auxiliary equipment needed to support the flight.
 Then an actual flight occurs, and the student directly participates in flying the aircraft utilizing a buddy box system.

 The buddy box system links together two transmitters, both capable of controlling the aircraft.
 The instructor keeps the master transmitter, and the student has the slave transmitter.
 The master transmitter can always take control over the slave transmitter at the discretion of the instructor.
 During flight, the instructor gives full control to the student, and makes verbal requests to make appropriate movements, such as left, right, up, or down.

 In this manner, the student gains hands-on experience in flying from the first day onward.
 Future sessions are mainly flight sessions.
 After about 4 sessions, the student usually has basic ability to control the aircraft.
 The next sessions become takeoff and landing sessions.
 After takeoffs, landings, and in-flight control is mastered, the student is presented with a certificate of achievement.